benjaminboruff/basic_webpack_c9/README.md

 It will take a while for all the Node modules to download and install.
-It may be possible to speed this up using Node stable, but who am I to judge :simple_smile:
+It may be possible to speed this up using Node stable, but who am I to judge.

 ## Run the development server with hot reload
 In the bash console run: